Boundary-Guided Policy Optimization for Memory-efficient RL of Diffusion Large Language Models: Introduction

 \section{Introduction}

-Recently, diffusion large language models (dLLMs) have emerged as promising alternatives to conventional autoregressive models (ARMs), demonstrating competitive performance across various language modeling tasks~\cite{llada1.0, dream7b, diffucoder, sdar}.
+Recently, diffusion large language models (dLLMs) have emerged as promising alternatives to conventional autoregressive models (ARMs), demonstrating competitive performance in various language modeling tasks~\cite{llada1.0, dream7b, diffucoder, sdar}.
 Unlike ARMs, which generate sequences in a left-to-right, token-by-token manner, dLLMs iteratively unmask tokens in parallel, offering the potential for significant inference acceleration~\cite{deepmind2025gemini, inception2025mercury, seed-diffusion, fast-dllm}.
-Despite these advancements, existing works primarily focus on pre-training and supervised fine-tuning of dLLMs, while leveraging reinforcement learning (RL) to further enhance dLLMs remains a challenging problem, even though RL has demonstrated significant efficacy in improving various capabilities of LLMs~\cite{openai2024reasoning, deepseek-r1}.
+Despite these advancements, existing work focuses mainly on pre-training and supervised fine-tuning of dLLMs, while leveraging reinforcement learning (RL) to further enhance dLLMs remains a challenging problem, even though RL has demonstrated significant efficacy in improving various capabilities of LLMs~\cite{openai2024reasoning, deepseek-r1}.

-A key challenge in applying RL to dLLMs lies in the intractability of their likelihood functions~\cite{llada1.5, d1, wd1}.
-Specifically, the iterative, non-sequential generation process precludes exact calculation of the log-likelihoods for generated responses~\cite{llada1.5, d1, wd1}, which are essential for different RL algorithms~\cite{ppo, grpo}.
-In light of this, recent works have explored approximating the log-likelihoods by their evidence lower bounds (ELBOs) via customized Monte Carlo (MC) sampling~\cite{llada1.5}.
-While increasing the MC sample size can yield highly accurate approximations~\cite{ho2020, song2025score}, this approach incurs substantial memory overhead during RL training.
-In particular, computing the gradient of the non-linear functions in the RL objective necessitates storing the forward computational graphs for all MC samples, dramatically increasing memory consumption.
+A key challenge in applying RL to dLLMs is the intractability of their likelihood functions~\cite{llada1.5, d1, wd1}.
+Specifically, the iterative, non-sequential generation process precludes exact calculation of the log-likelihood for generated responses~\cite{llada1.5, d1, wd1}, which is essential for RL algorithms~\cite{ppo, grpo}.
+In light of this, recent work has explored approximating log-likelihoods by their evidence lower bounds (ELBOs) via customized Monte Carlo (MC) sampling~\cite{llada1.5}.
+While increasing the MC sample size can yield highly accurate approximations~\cite{ho2020, song2025score}, this approach incurs substantial memory overhead during RL training, as it requires storing the forward computational graphs for all MC samples to compute the gradient of non-linear terms in the RL objective.
 As a result, practical implementations can only adopt relatively small sample sizes (e.g., $n_t=4$ as illustrated in the left of Figure~\ref{fig:intro}) due to hardware constraints, which directly amplifies errors in log-likelihood approximation and introduces substantial bias and variance for the estimated objective and its gradients, ultimately degrading performance.

 To address this limitation, we propose \emph{Boundary-Guided Policy Optimization} (BGPO), a memory-efficient RL algorithm for dLLMs that supports large MC sample sizes for log-likelihood and RL objective approximation.
 Specifically, BGPO maximizes a constructed lower bound of the ELBO-based objective.
 This lower bound is carefully designed to satisfy two critical properties: (1) Linearity: it is formulated in a linear sum where each term associates with a single MC sample, thereby enabling gradient accumulation across samples and ensuring constant memory usage irrespective of sample size; (2) Equivalence: Both the value and gradient of the lower bound are equal to those of the ELBO-based objective in on-policy training, ensuring that the lower bound can also effectively approximate the original RL objective.
 These properties allow BGPO to adopt a large MC sample size to obtain a more accurate approximation for the RL objective, thereby achieving better performance.